Bottle Typing/Diagnostic Shapes

 The first part of that sentence is certainly a (somewhat humorous) reference to the repeal of National Prohibition which occurred in 1933.
 The illustration accompanying this passage (image to the above right) shows what is noted in the second sentence - an array of traditional wine and liquor shapes from the pre-prohibition era along with a few "art deco" types reflecting the "modern packaging trends" common to the late 1920s and 1930s.
 It also shows some of the "old familiar shapes" with the relative new style closure that was somewhat common prior to Prohibition - external metal screw caps and accompanying finishes.
 Additional confirmation of 1933 is indicated a few times on the following page (not pictured) with a reference to "The selection of containers for the new products of distillers and vintners...", "Naturally, distillers and vintners' first thoughts were of bottles familiar in the pre-prohibition era" and finally a reference to "...marketing conditions have changed greatly since 1920."
-On other piece of information supporting 1933 is the presence of Applied Color Label (ACL) glassware towards the back of the catalog.
-The ACL process was almost certainly not used by O-I until at least 1933 or 1934 (Lockhart & Hoenig 2015).
+On other piece of information supporting 1933* is the presence of Applied Color Label (ACL) glassware towards the back of the catalog.
+The ACL process was almost certainly not used by O-I until at least 1933, possibly 1934 (Lockhart & Hoenig 2015).

 2017 note on the date of this catalog:

 A user of this website (Bob Brown, San

 Diego County, CA.) whom is familiar with some of

 Glass Co. catalog provides the following